upstage-org/upstage_backend/README.md

 Then git clone this repo and 'cd' into the topmost directory of that repo copy.

-## On All Three Machines: Install Docker, Nginx, and Certbot:
+## On All Three Machines: Install Docker, Nginx, and Certbot by Running the Following:

 ```sh
 ./initial_scripts/setup-os.sh